nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 216
 00:12:40,334 --> 00:12:45,720
-[SPEAKER_01]: I would throw that ahead of probably the ACH and the Jack Smith piece then.
+[SPEAKER_01]: I would throw that ahead of probably the ACH and the Checksmith piece then.

 217
 00:12:45,700 --> 00:12:47,391